fedora-python/portingguide/source/dicts.rst

 the extra list is a fraction of the size of a dictionary, and tiny compared to the data itself.
 Any speed difference is almost always negligible.
+So, we suggest using the more readable variant unless either:

+* not all items are processed (for example, a ``break`` ends the loop early), or
-So, we suggest using the more readable variant unless special optimizations are needed (for example, if the dictionary could contain millions of items or more).
+* special optimizations are needed (for example, if the dictionary could contain millions of items or more).

 Fixer caveats
 .............